St. John's Preparatory School (Queens): Baccalaureate Program

-St. John's offers a special program of study as a result of its affiliation with St. John's University.
+St. John's offers an exclusive Baccalaureate Program of study as a result of its affiliation with St. John's University.
 Qualified students may in senior year go the university where they take college courses that account for both their high school diploma and their first year of college.
 Thus, Prep students can complete high school and attain a baccalaureate degree from the university in seven years rather than the typical eight.
 Students are eligible to apply for this program if they successfully complete the prescribed academic course of study.
 As underclassmen, students take a number of advanced courses that are specifically designed so students by junior year will have met all the pre-requisites for most degree programs offered by the university.
 In the middle of the junior year, the students may choose to complete their final year of high school at St.John's University.
 Students who remain at St. John's Prep may take advantage of the college courses taught at the Prep.
 The students can earn over 30 college credits which are accepted at most major colleges and universities.